Luis-Weinzierl/ObjectiveLearn/README.md

 |farbeSetzen(int[0-255] r, int[0-255] g, int[0-255] b, int[0-255] a = 255)|Sets the Shape's Color. `a` is optional and defaults to 255.|
 |winkelSetzen(int angle)|Sets the Shape's tilt angle|

+## Teacher Mode
+Teacher Mode prohibits the use of manual drawing tools, forcing the use of the Command Line.
+It can be activated by setting `"TeacherMode"` to `true` in the .olcp File

 # Building Objective: Learn
 Objective: Learn supports Windows, Linux and MacOS, although MacOS is currently untested.